Shifting the Dial: 5 year productivity review

 - The International Air Transport Association (IATA) (2015) estimate that a 1 per cent fall in airfares increases domestic air passenger kilometres by 0.7 per cent.
 They predict that the real best discounted airfares will continue to fall over the next 6 years, but at a slower rate (-1.4 per cent compared with -5 per cent over the 1999 to 2014 period).
 If competitive pressures from reform pushes airfares down, this would result in greater growth in passenger miles, which are currently about 65 million kilometres.
 How this translates into economic benefits is hard to estimate, and depends largely on additional growth in international travellers.
 The net gain from domestic travellers is small, as most of the effect would be a transfer in revenue from airlines to passengers.
 Locate Footnote 20 above

 - The savings to government in relief costs can be considerable — the US Federal Emergency Management Agency estimated that they save at least $2 in future disaster costs for every dollar spent on drought risk mitigation (WMO and GWP 2017).
 Locate Footnote 21 above

-- In 2017, Australian GDP was $1.7 trillion, and the multiplier (in a CGE model framework) is about 1.1, so a 0.1 percentage point improvement in MFP raises annual GDP by $1.9 billion.
-If MFP averages 0.7 per cent, this is a 14 per cent improvement in MFP.
+- In 2017, Australian GDP was $1.7 trillion, and the multiplier (in a CGE model framework) is about 1.1.
+Even were IP reform to increase MFP by just 0.01 percentage point this would raise annual GDP by $190 million.
+The output gains from IP reform may exceed this.
 Locate Footnote 22 above

 - In addition to the firm’s time, government resources are applied to resolving these claims.
 For example, the Commission has completed 15 investigations since 1999, which take about 2 weeks of staff time to address.
 In the states there is a similar number of investigations for example, the Victorian Commissioner for Better Regulation has published 7 investigation reports since 2007.
 Locate Footnote 23 above